Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ### State Capacity

-One of my persistent hobbies, in times of good and bad, is learning about how countries develop.
+One of my persistent interests, in times of good and bad, is learning about how countries develop.
+Our living standards have risen greatly, in some countries within the last couple of decades (Korea and China), many-fold.
+With this surplus comes stability and a better life for all citizens of that country, and many interesting things to talk about, like their cultural exports, and technological ones too.

-1. a country needs a set of basic foundations, of state capacity, to start growing.
+Here is a simplified model:

+1. the way out of poverty since the industrial revolution has been a functioning market economy.

+2. market economies need property rights and rule of law.

+3. the state is normally the one who sets up those conditions: enforcing property rights and rule of law.

+This can be called state capacity. ("State capacity describes the ability of a state to collect taxes, enforce law and order, and provide public goods [banks, trade ministries, courts], and services like education, public health, infrastructure.")

+I am oversimplifying here and using a lot of words, but (i hope) these words are back up by emperical observations from historical records that everyone can see, and some that are in living memory.